 Where do you meet them?

 This is not a door to door service and you may have to meet them several miles from your home.
 They have set routes and you meet them somewhere along that route, as it comes closest to you (usually off an interstate).
 However, their delivery area is very limited, so we will have to check and see if they come close to your area.
+Sometimes meeting for delivery can be late night or very early morning hours depending on destination.

 Why choose ground transport?